GitKageHub/EDMCAutoHonk/README.md

-### `Elite Dangerous` Automation Scripts
+### Ship Systems Automation Suite: Repurposed & Enhanced

-This repository contains a collection of Python scripts designed to automate various tasks in the game **Elite Dangerous**.
-Each script is standalone and focuses on a specific function, from monitoring in-game prices to automating common actions.

----
+This repository contains a collection of repurposed modules and enhancements for starships operating within the **Pilots Federation**.
+Each component is a self-contained firmware patch, focusing on optimizing efficiency and automating mundane operational tasks.
+These upgrades leverage existing, often underutilized, ship systems by deploying proprietary subroutines, turning standard hardware into powerful assets.

+***

-### AutoHonk 📣
+### Guardian Full Spectrum Scanner: autohonk.py 📣

-The `autohonk.py` script is a standalone tool that automatically activates your ship's discovery scanner ("honk") after every hyperspace jump.
-This is an essential time-saver for explorers who want to quickly scan new systems for astronomical bodies without manually pressing the key each time.

-**How it works:**
-* **Journal Monitoring**: The script uses the `watchdog` library to monitor your Elite Dangerous player journal files in real-time.
-* **Event Detection**: It listens for the `FSDJump` event in the journal, which signifies a successful jump to a new star system.
-* **Keypress Simulation**: After a jump is detected, the script waits for a configurable delay and then uses `pydirectinput` to simulate a keypress for your ship's "Primary Fire" button, which is typically bound to the discovery scanner.
+This firmware patch unlocks an undocumented diagnostic subroutine in your ship's FSD.
+It redirects the FSD's frameshift resonance emitter output to automatically release a low-power pulse upon exiting hyperspace.
+Capturing this pulse via this path implements something resembling automation and eliminates the need for manual activation of the ship's Discovery Scanner, ensuring no celestial body remains un-pinged during your exploration voyages.

+**Operational Parameters:**
+* **Journal Decompiler**: The patch installs a low-level monitor that decompiles FSD telemetry logs in real-time, listening for the **`FSDJump`** event signature.
+* **Resonance Deployment**: Once a successful jump is confirmed, a brief power-down and reboot of the FSD resonance emitter is initiated, followed by a simulated primary capacitor discharge to trigger the pulse.
-* **Window Management**: The script automatically finds and focuses the Elite Dangerous game window to ensure the keypress is sent to the correct application.
+* **System Lockout Override**: The patch temporarily overrides the primary flight systems' keybinds, rerouting the "Primary Fire" command to the FSD's diagnostic port, guaranteeing the pulse is sent to the correct system.
-* **Bindings Detection**: It can automatically detect your "Primary Fire" key binding from your game's settings, eliminating the need for manual configuration.

----
+* **Holistic Bindings Check**: The patch automatically queries your ship's local systems manifest to identify and verify the appropriate "Primary Fire" routing before each deployment.

+***

-### Debug_Inputs 🩺
+### Technician System Diagnostics: debug_inputs.py 🩺

-The `debug_inputs.py` script is a utility for diagnosing and testing various methods of simulating keyboard input on Windows.
-This script was created to help troubleshoot issues with the `AutoHonk` script and can be useful for anyone developing tools that require sending keypresses to games.
-It tests four different input methods and provides feedback on whether the keypress was successfully registered.

----
+The **Technician System Diagnostics** tool is a proprietary testing suite for verifying I/O signal integrity across various internal ship systems.
+It was designed to troubleshoot and validate the low-level signal injections used by black market patches and third party module integrations.
+It cycles through four different signal protocols, providing real-time feedback on successful data transmission.

+***

-### Wine Price Scraper 🍇
+### Rackham Alcoholic Anonymous Monitor: rackham_wine.py 🍇

-This cron-scheduled Python script, `rackham_wine.py`, monitors the in-game price of **Wine** at the Rackham's Peak starport.
-It uses **Selenium** to scrape data from `inara.cz`, a third-party Elite Dangerous database, and sends a notification to a **Discord** channel via a webhook if the price exceeds a specific threshold.
-This is particularly useful for traders looking to capitalize on high-profit trading opportunities.
+The **Rackham AA Monitor** is a remote-access standalone module that monitors the volatile market at **Rackham's Peak**.
+It uses a low-power, distributed computing array to scrape market data from third-party pilot databases and sends an encrypted comms burst to your personal datapad via a secure Discord channel when the price of Wine surges past a profitable threshold.
+The system is designed to run silently in the background thanks to cron.
+This module is accompanied by a hosting requirement.

-**How it works:**
+**Operational Parameters:**
-* **Web Scraping**: `selenium` is used to fetch the current price of Wine from a specific station's market page on `inara.cz`.
+* **Data Scavenging**: It deploys a `selenium` web agent to scavenge price data from a specified station on external pilot network databases like `inara.cz`.
-* **Price History**: The script maintains a local JSON file (`wine_price_history.json`) to track price changes over time.
+* **Historical Record**: The module maintains a local log (`wine_price_history.json`) of all price fluctuations, allowing it to predict future market trends.
-* **Discord Notifications**: A message is sent to a configurable Discord webhook when the price of Wine surpasses a set threshold (e.g., 250,000 Cr.), ensuring you never miss a profitable trade.
+* **Comms Burst**: A secure comms burst is sent to a pre-configured webhook on your personal datapad when the price of Wine exceeds a set threshold (e.g., 250,000 Cr.), ensuring you are notified of high-profit trading opportunities.
-* **Cron Job**: The `wrapper_rackham_wine.sh` script is designed to run the Python script as a scheduled task.
-It uses `xvfb-run` to provide a virtual display environment, which is necessary for Selenium to run correctly in a `crontab` context.
+* **Scheduled Deployment**: The `wrapper_rackham_wine.sh` script is a boot-time executable that deploys the main module as a scheduled background task.
+It uses `xvfb-run` to create a virtual, headless operating environment, necessary for the secure data-scavenging agent to run correctly within a timed-deployment routine.